Vantage Pro console

 Metric Converter

-The native output format of the data from the Vantage Pro is in english units.
+The native output format of the data from the Vantage Pro 2 is in english units.
 If you need to convert to metric, Mike Kelly of Sydney, Australia (mike_at_kirrawee.net) has written a perl script that takes the output of vproweather and converts all the data to metric.
 This neat perl script converts Fahrenheit to Celsius, inches to millimeters, miles to kilometers, inches of mercury to millibars, and even swaps the date and month.
-Simply run the vproweather generated files through the script via stdin and stdout to convert the data.
+Simply run the vproweather generated files through the script via stdin and stdout to convert the data to the metric system.

 The Glue